14 GA4 Metrics To Track for Marketing Agencies

 Without context, the KPIs and metrics alone won’t give you actionable insights into how your client campaigns are performing.
 Give meaning to your campaigns by presenting Google Analytics data alongside your clients’ other marketing metrics like social media analytics, email marketing, and more.

-Choose from over 10 pre-built report templates, including the Marketing Report Template, Google Analytics report template, Digital Marketing Report template, Facebook Ads Report template, and more!
+Choose from dozens of pre-built report templates, including the Marketing Report Template, Google Analytics report template, Digital Marketing Report template, Facebook Ads Report template, and more!

 google analytics 4 marketing dashboard with real-time metrics